 Metering is the process by which the camera measures the brightness of a subject and adjusts the exposure.
-There are at least three different metering modes available in modern-day cameras, with evaluative metering being the default one.
+At least three different metering modes are available in modern-day cameras, with evaluative metering being the default one.

-Since evaluative metering applies to pretty much every scenario, most photographers don’t bother messing around with the metering settings.
+Since evaluative metering applies to almost every scenario, most photographers don’t bother messing around with the metering settings.
 However, with proper knowledge of what each metering mode does, you can take your pictures to the next level.

 Also read: Photography 101: Framing and Composition